lancevo/detectbrowser/README.md

 # detectbrowser

-It's a working in progress.
+It's a work in progress.
 Please make Pull Request to update as needed.